kingfxj/mturk-experiment/README.md

         - AWS_ENDPOINT_URL
         - HOST

+When that is done, you can finally run `python manage.py runserver` (cd into the first mturksite folder) to start up our web app.<br>
 **_Remember to set your editor/IDE to use this virtual environment and have it activated when necessary while developing_**

 # PostgreSQL